 The new Western International was an instant success, due to its exceptional location and accessibility, the unique family atmosphere and friendliness of the traders and, not least, the quality and freshness of its produce.

-Weathering the storms brought about in the early nineties by the changes in trading laws, aggressive marketing by the supermaket giants, and changing patterns in consumer eating and buying habits, Western International has maintained its position as the premier wholesale fruit, vegetable and flower market in the capital, and remains one of the stongest in the country.
+Weathering the storms brought about in the early nineties by the changes in trading laws, aggressive marketing by the supermaket giants, and changing patterns in consumer eating and buying habits, Western International has maintained its position as the premier wholesale fruit and vegetable market in the capital, and remains one of the strongest in the country.

-Now in its new location adjacent to the old site, Western International is looking forward to continuing its fine tradition of excellence and to welcoming old friends as well as fresh faces in its new home.
+Now in its new location adjacent to the old site, Western International is continuing its fine tradition of excellence and welcoming old friends as well as fresh faces to the market.